Quadrobics: Is Exercising on All Fours Strange or Genius?

 So is it silly or smart?
 Physically speaking, quadrobics sits much closer to fitness brilliance than people expect, just disguised in a weird-looking package.

-If you want to try quadrobics for fitness, start simple.
-This beginner-friendly routine builds control before power.
+If you want to try quadrobics for fitness, it is crucial to start simple.
+Because this discipline places unusual demands on the wrists, shoulders, and core, this beginner-friendly routine focuses heavily on building control and tissue resilience before introducing explosive power.

 Must-Have Quadrobics Gear